VisionEval/VisionEval/docs/tutorials/ve-state/Modules_and_Outputs.md

-# VERSPM Modules and Outputs
+# VESTATE Modules and Outputs
 ----

-The VERSPM model is a compilation of several modules, listed below:
+The VESTATE model is a compilation of several modules, listed below:

 |      MODULE                                                          |     PACKAGE           |
 |----------------------------------------------------------------------|-----------------------|